Pineapple Mint Agua Fresca

 • 1/4 cup fresh mint leaves

-1. Blend pineapple, mint, lime juice, honey, and 2 cups water until smooth.
+1. Blend pineapple, mint, lime juice, honey, and 2 cups water until completely smooth.

-2. Strain through a fine mesh sieve into a pitcher.
+2. Strain the mixture through a fine mesh sieve into a pitcher, pressing to extract all the liquid.

 Your email address will not be published.
 Required fields are marked *